Alerting & On-Call — Observability & Reliability

 Key Points for Kubernetes Architecture

-- Container orchestration platform that automates deployment, scaling, and management of containerized applications
+- Container orchestration platform born from Google's Borg.
+Automates deployment, scaling, self-healing, and rollback for containerized workloads.

-- Control plane (API server, etcd, scheduler, controller manager) manages desired state; worker nodes run workloads
+- The control plane (API server, etcd, scheduler, controller manager, cloud controller manager) tracks desired state.
+Worker nodes run actual workloads through kubelet and a CRI-compatible container runtime.

-- Resource requests/limits, HPA, and VPA enable right-sizing and auto-scaling of workloads
+- Resource requests and limits, HPA, VPA, and Karpenter enable right-sizing workloads and auto-scaling nodes in response to real demand.

 Common Mistakes with Kubernetes Architecture

-- Ignoring namespace resource quotas — one team's runaway deployment exhausts cluster resources
+- Ignoring namespace resource quotas.
+One team's runaway deployment eats the whole cluster budget.

 Tools for Kubernetes Architecture

-- EKS (Managed): AWS-native, Fargate serverless option — Scale: Medium-Enterprise
+- EKS (Managed): AWS-native, Fargate serverless pods, deep IAM integration — Scale: Medium-Enterprise

-- GKE (Managed): Autopilot mode, best K8s integration — Scale: Medium-Enterprise
+- GKE (Managed): Autopilot mode, fastest upstream K8s releases, best managed experience — Scale: Medium-Enterprise

-- k3s (Open Source): Lightweight, edge deployments, IoT — Scale: Small-Medium
+- k3s (Open Source): Lightweight single binary, edge and IoT, ARM support — Scale: Small-Medium

-- OpenShift (Commercial): Enterprise security, integrated CI/CD — Scale: Large-Enterprise
+- OpenShift (Commercial): Enterprise compliance, integrated CI/CD, developer portal — Scale: Large-Enterprise

 Related to Kubernetes Architecture